fegonzalez7/rob_unal_clase5/README.md

  - Jose Manuel Fajardo
  - Sebastian Realpe
+ - Cristian Chitiva (Well crafted repo for the PX100)
+ - William Sierra (Thanks for the pics)
+ - Brian Vasquez (Thanks for the pics)

 This repo has taken a lot of effort, so consider to leave a star, [follow me](https://felipeg17.github.io/index.html), and if you feel generous I have [Paypal](https://paypal.me/fegonzalez17?country.x=CO&locale.x=en_US) (just kidding).